Petrosz007/msc-thesis/chapters/examples.typ

 - BWDM's BVA had generated 12 test cases.
 - My GPT with MONKE generated 11.

 Their paper didn't list all of the test cases, so I couldn't compare the actual test values.
 But, my GPT implementations generates around the same number of test cases.
-These are small functions, but in the future it'd be worth to test more complex functions, where there are orders of magnitude more test cases, to see if the GPT algorithm combined with Graph reduction makes a difference.
+These are small functions, but in the future it'd be worth to test more complex functions, where there are orders of magnitude more test cases, to see if the GPT algorithm combined with graph reduction makes a difference.